kevenv/kevenv.github.io/templates/blog/bmp_format.md

 Each pixel takes 3 bytes and is encoded as a R,G,B triplet in the B,G,R order.
 Some padding bytes might be added to each row of the pixels grid to make it 4-byte aligned, meaning that the length of each row must be a multiple of 4 bytes.
-This is done to make it fit inside an array of `u32`.
+This is done to avoid making _unaligned memory accesses_ which could slow down the CPU.

 ### Implementation
 All together we can load a BMP image very easily without needing any external libraries: